luis5tb/bgp-agent/README.md

 ## Current limitations
 - Only exposes IPv4 IPs.
-- It does not exposes tenant networks VM IPs.
+- Tenant networks VM IPs are exposed only if `use_rules` is enabled.

 ## Future enhancements
 - Add support for IPv6.
-- Allow to expose VM IPs on tenant networks (without FIPs).
-- Allow to expose all VM on specific tenant networks.
-- Allow to configure some parameters instead of make them constants
+- Allow to configure some parameters instead of make them constants.
 - Add different modes, in case only certain nodes are allowed to run the agent, i.e., only certain nodes are connected to the BGP peers.